As the applications for blockchain continue to expand, companies are benefiting from unique blockchain governance.

 The security on private blockchains is only as good as the honesty of the entities validating transactions, i.e. a company.
 There are no mathematical guarantees behind the irreversibility of transactions in a private blockchain.
 However, they still use cryptography and data structures to maintain integrity.

 Hybrid governance is similar to how it sounds ― it’s a blend of public and private governance that ensures every transaction is private but still verifiable by a fixed record on a public state.
-Hybrids attempt to connect public blockchains that are open to everyone with private blockchains that run in a fully permissioned environment, while limiting the access of available information.
+The difference between private and public blockchains is that in the former run in a fully permissioned environment, while limiting the access of available information and the latter is open to everyone.

 How companies benefit from blockchain governance systems

 Blockchain’s governance systems provide companies and users with a multitude of benefits.
-For instance, private blockchains are much more scalable than public blockchains since the framework is controlled by the company.
+For instance, between private and public blockchains, the first is more scalable since the framework is controlled by the company.
 Network parameters like potential congestion or traffic, as well as any transaction fees, can be understood and revealed in advance.

 Private blockchains are also more predictable and provide companies with more control over the content of transactions and miners, allowing companies to move quickly and in ways that best fit their business needs.
 Companies also benefit by eliminating the guesswork that traditionally goes into developing a product or service.